Blazemeter/taurus/docs/ExecutionSettings.md

     gui: false  # set it to true to open JMeter GUI instead of running non-GUI test
 ```

-For the command-line, use `-o modules.jmeter.gui=true`, without the need to edit configuration file.
+For the command-line, use alias `-gui` or option `-o modules.jmeter.gui=true`, without the need to edit configuration file.

 #### Modifications for Existing Scripts